movestore/animation-moveVis/README.md

 `uni`: Parameter to select time unit for alignment resolution.
 Can only be 'seconds' up to 'days'.
 Default is 'hours'.

 `maptype`: Selection of maptype for animation background.
-The map will be downloaded from Open Street Map (osm).
-Default 'watercolor'.
+The map will be downloaded from 'carto' (because Open Street Map does presently give errors).
+Default 'light'.
 As the App takes rather some time to run, see below examples of the map types to help your decision.

  `mapres`: resolution of the background map.
 Can take values between 0 and 1.
 Default 0.2.